paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 ### Add Codeception to your project

 To add Codeception to your project development dependencies we use composer.
-From the CLI, while located in your project base folder, run
+From the CLI, while located in your project base folder `/opt/lampp/htdocs`, run
 ```
 composer require "codeception/codeception" --dev
 ```
 If you ever get an error such as `bash: YOUR_COMMAND: command not found` where YOUR_COMMAND can be any command, then run the PATH export command shown above.
+You really should not get this error at this point, unless you had to restart your bash terminal.

-**You should see a new folder appear: vendor.**
+**You should see a new folder appear, named `vendor`.**
 If it was already there, then some other subfolders probably appeared and, especially notice the `composer.json` file should now contain mention of Codeception in a dev section, similar (but maybe different) to the following:
 ```
 {